mechash/Opti-MC-MServer/README.md

     sudo reboot
     ```

-### Step 4 : Cloning the repositoary to the home directoary
+### Step 4 : Cloning the repositoary to the raspberry pi home directoary

 Before moving forward by setting up everyting we need to the repository on Raspberry Pi